joshluisaac/poweretl-notifier/README.md

 ---
 ## Shutting down PowerETL Notifier
-In the `bin` directory is a bash file called [stop script](bin/stopPowerEtlNotifier.sh), executing this would retrieve the [process id](logs/procid) file and then kill the process.
+In the `bin` directory is a bash file called [stop script](bin/stopPowerEtlNotifier.sh), executing this would retrieve the processId from the [procfile](logs/procid) and then kill the process.

 ---